itarano/flask-development/README.md

 ![Docker Hub Configuration](/assets/dockerhub2.png)

-It's also possible to configure rules to generate different versions of the application (add differente **build rules**).
+It's also possible to configure rules to generate different versions of the application (add different **build rules**).